1938 World Snooker Championship: Summary

-First round
+Quarter-finals

 The first match in the competition proper was held from 14 to 16 March, with defending champion Joe Davis playing Sydney Lee.
 Davis led 7–3 after the first day, making a 93 in frame 10.
 Davis won the match by winning the final frame on the second day, taking a 16–4 lead.
 Davis had made a 98 break in frame 16.
 The final score was 24–7.
 The correspondent for Billiards and Snooker magazine wrote that the quality of Davis's play was far ahead of his contemporaries, and that in the match "his winning-hazard striking and his positional play were a revelation even for him."

 Starting on 17 March, Willie Smith met Tom Newman in the second match.
 The score was level at 5–5 after the first day and 10–10 after two days.
 Smith led 13–12 after the final afternoon and, winning three of the first four evening frames, took the match 16–13.
 Newman won the two dead frames so finished at 15–16 at the conclusion on 19 March.
 The match was dominated by tactical play, with few high breaks.
 A 63 break by Newman was the highest of the match.

 Qualifier Fred Davis was drawn against Alec Brown in the third match, which started on 22 March.
 Davis won the first four frames, and led 7–3 after the first day and 14–6 after two days.
 Brown, experiencing neuritis in his arm and shoulder, then conceded the match.

 The last quarter-final, from 24 to 26 March, saw Sidney Smith face Conrad Stanbury.
 Smith lost the first three frames, but then won the next seven, for a four-frame lead after day one.
 Smith then claimed all 10 frames on the second day, having taken a decisive 16–3 lead.
 He extended his winning streak to 22 frames before Stanbury won frame 26.
 The final score was 27–4, with Smith making a break of 95 in frame 31.